top of page

 Encouragement goes a long way.
 Say things like:

-"God gave you such a creative mind—you think in amazing ways."
+"You have such a creative mind—you think in amazing ways."
 "You have so much energy—what a gift for doing big things!"

 Teaching Kindness and Acceptance in the Classroom